magicmarc/marks-reverie/src/content/novels/lucy-does-improv/ACT_VI_Lucy_Does_Improv.md

 Lucy was stunned—her teacher remembered.

 At the break, she approached.
 “Do you still teach improv?
-It seems this is for children.”
+It seems this class is for children now.”

 “Not many adults come anymore,” Catherine said gently.
 “The economy is harsh, companies demand more.
 Grown-ups don’t have time.
 But for immigrant children, drama helps them learn English.
 That’s what I teach nowadays.”